mlrun/mlrun/docs/feature-store/feature-sets.md

 ### Data sources

-For batch ingestion the feature store supports dataframes or files (i.e. csv & parquet). <br>
+For batch ingestion the feature store supports dataframes and files (i.e. csv & parquet). <br>
 The files can reside on S3, NFS, Azure blob storage, or the Iguazio platform.
 MLRun also supports Google BigQuery as a data source.
 When working with S3/Azure, there are additional requirements.
 Use pip install mlrun[s3] or pip install mlrun[azure-blob-storage] to install them.
 - Azure: define the environment variable `AZURE_STORAGE_CONNECTION_STRING`.